-a.
-Assistant Professor:
+1) The Assistant Professor level:

 The candidate must demonstrate an understanding of the subject of his or her clinical activity, as well as an appropriate quality and volume of activity as judged using the methods described below.
-This evaluation may be based on activity at the UC San Diego Medical Centers, the Veterans Administration San Diego Healthcare System (VASDHS), or other affiliated institutions.
+This evaluation may be based on activity at the UC San Diego Medical Center or the Veterans Administration San Diego Healthcare System (VASDHS).
 Clinical services beyond our own institutions, such as at regional or national levels, can serve as further evidence of the candidate's standing.
 In addition to routine individual patient care, clinical activity may take the form of developing or sustaining specific clinical care programs or programs involving applications of new techniques or new uses of existing therapeutic modalities.
 These could include, but are not limited to, developing a model program for a diagnostic or therapeutic procedure or a successful clinical program that could be implemented in a new setting.
 It is important that the candidate demonstrate promise and a desire to progress in the acquisition and application of clinical expertise.

-b.
-Associate Professor:
+2) The Associate Professor Level:

-The candidate must be clinically active in the local institution and, in applicable disciplines, at the community or regional levels.
+For appointment or promotion to the associate level, the candidate must be clinically active in the local institution and, in applicable disciplines, at the community or regional levels.
 The latter are more likely to involve program development, supervision, or consultation, rather than individual patient care, although a regional referral record would certainly qualify.
 Activities at the national level are desirable but not required.
 A demonstration of creativity is important in documenting superior clinical achievement.